 Yoast SEO is a terrific plugin that every website owner should be using.
 It specializes in improving your website’s SEO and offers both a free and premium option to developers.
 It also includes a variety of add-ons for even more flexibility.

-The free version is extremely robust and honestly, many website owners will only need it. with the free version, they can monitor multiple SEO variables on their websites, and more importantly, they can view SEO and Readability recommendations as they write.
+The free version is extremely robust and honestly, many website owners may not even need the premium version.
+With the free version, they can monitor multiple SEO variables on their websites, and more importantly, they can view SEO and Readability recommendations as they write.

 Thus, it not only helps improve the search engine’s experience but also the visitor’s.